YogeshGoyyalA-1/Asic_Design/README.md

 <summary><strong>Laboratory 8:</strong> Basic RISCV CPU Micro-architecture </summary>

 ## Implementation of the RISC-V CPU Core
 This section will walk you through the different implementation steps followed to achieve the design of the complete RISC-V CPU core.
+You can find the codes [here](https://github.com/vinayrayapati/rv32i/tree/main).

 Given below is the riscv block diagram
 ![Step 2](./Lab8/1.jpg)